thenfour/ReaperScripts/tenfour-step/README.md

 I should probably make more videos as I make updates.
 Reading goes against my principle of making everything as intuitive & simple as possible.

+##Dev Status
+Pre-Alpha.

+As of Aug 2016, I just started this and I am making pretty sweeping changes at the moment, trying to figure out exactly the right combination of features.
+For example I gave up on the concept of "add dotted length".
+I think it's much simpler to just extend the duration by a specified length.
+When things settle in and big changes slow down, then I would feel comfortable saying it's stable.

+Things definitely work, and I'm using it.
+But it cannot be considered stable without more testing under different configurations and workflows.

 ##Installation
 Copy the "tenfour-step" folder to your Reaper scripts directory.
 The result on Mac should look be: